Small Business Grants: Where to Find Funding

 A small business grant is a lump sum of money awarded to a business or business owner that, unlike a small business loan, does not have to be paid back.
 Business grants are offered by federal, state, and local governments, as well as foundations, nonprofit organizations, and corporations.

 Some grants are targeted to businesses in specific industries or that are developing certain types of products.
 Other grants are designed for businesses located in underserved communities or owned by women, minorities, or veterans.
-In some cases, a grant will come with stipulations about how the money has to be used by the business; in others, there are no restrictions.
+In some cases, a grant will come with stipulations about how the money has to be used by the business; in others, you can get a free grant to start a business with no restrictions.

 There are so many different kinds of government business grants available — at the local, state, and federal level — that trying to find the right fit for your business can feel overwhelming.
 Fortunately, there are some helpful resources and databases that can help streamline your search.